 As Rosemarie’s eighteenth birthday nears, she prepares to fulfill the sacred vow her parents made and become a nun.
 She struggles to accept this role even as her kingdom is in turmoil at the hands of a sheriff who enforces cruel punishment and unexplained plagues that ravage the poorest citizens.
 Then, one month before her birthday, an old family friend rides into her kingdom with news: Rosemarie may have another option.
 If she can find and marry her true love before midnight on her eighteenth birthday, she will not have to enter the convent.
 Three knights accompany Rosemarie’s advisor.
 She must find out if … Continue reading

 Little, Brown Books for Young Readers

 In 1943 Amsterdam, Hanneke is the girl who can help you find things like coffee, meat, kerosene.
 But when a lonely widow asks Hanneke to find a missing Jewish girl, Hanneke at first refuses to get involved.
 Locating a Jewish girl and trying to rescue her is far too dangerous.

 On the other hand, maybe danger is exactly what Hanneke needs to distract her from the aching grief of her boyfriend’s recent death.
 Reluctantly, Hanneke agrees to investigate the girl’s disappearance.
-Her search throws her in the path of a well-organized group of resistance workers who beg Hanneke to help them. … Continue reading
+Her search throws her in the path of a well-organized group of resistance workers who beg Hanneke to … Continue reading

 Anaiah Press Blog Tour for Jacqueline by Jackie Minniti